 Event Logging - Diskeeper records information about its activity in two ways.
 First, general information about previously-run defragmentation job is shown in the Log tab within the Diskeeper console.
 Additional information can also be stored in a log file.
 A wide variety of information can be saved for future reference.

 Simultaneous Analysis or Defragmentation Operations - You can analyze and/or defragment more than one disk volume at a time.
-Different Diskeeper editions support different numbers of simultaneous operations.
-See Appendix A for more information.

 Command Line Operation - You can use commands from the Windows Command Prompt or a batch file to control Diskeeper.